tendermint/atom_one/README.md

 ICS2 includes all protocols where slash conditions for complex failure scenarios of one validator set are handled by another validator set, where slashing affects tokens on the latter validator set.

+ICS2A includes all protocols of ICS2 where the ownership of PHOTONs are entirely managed on the Cosmos Hub.

+ICS2B includes all protocols of ICS2 where the ownership of PHOTONs are entirely managed by logic of the other chain.

 Auto-staking is in spirit akin to staking across all current validators in proportion to their voting power.
 For example, if a validator that had 10% of